Best 3D Printer of 2021

 The Creality 3D CR-10S Pro V2 might take a little more assembly and troubleshooting out of the box than the Ultimaker 2+, especially considering that we didn't think the included documentation is the most thorough or helpful.
 However, it does have an automated touch probe for bed leveling, a filament sensor that will stop the print if you run out of filament, and a resume after power failure feature, all of which are incredibly useful and convenient.
 It's not overly tricky to change filament, and the screen shows all the vital stats while printing.

-Following this large group, the remaining printers from Creality — the 3D CR-10S, the 3D CR-10 V2, and the 3D Ender 3 Pro all have above-average ease of use.
-The initial assembly process for these printers is quite a bit more time-consuming, with the 3D Ender 3 Pro taking the longest to put together.
+The remaining printers from Creality — the 3D CR-10S, the 3D CR-10 V2, and the 3D Ender 3 Pro all our above-average when it comes to ease of use in our minds.
+The initial assembly process for these printers is quite a bit more time-consuming, with the 3D Ender 3 Pro taking the longest of this group for us to put together.

 To put the 3D CR-10S together, you need to attach the vertical frame, connect all the wires, and install the print bed and spool holder.
-A lack of clear instructions made this a little more complicated, but we eventually figured out which cable plugged in where, with only a little bit of our own personal research.
+A lack of what we feel our clear instructions made this a little more complicated, but we eventually figured out which cable plugged in where, with only a little bit of our research.
 The 3D CR-10 V2 has a very similar assembly process, with the main difference being that you need to add the supporting Z-Axis braces.

 We thought the documentation and labeling for the 3D Ender 3 Pro is quite a bit easier to interpret and understand, but the assembly process is overall more involved and labor-intensive.
 The major subassemblies are ready to go out of the box, but you need to assemble the frame and attach all of them, then move on to connecting all of the wires.
 In total, it took us about an hour to get it ready to go, even with our extensive 3D printer experience.